TNG/if-webpage-plugins/src/lib/measure-webpage/README.md

 ## model config

+optional config parameters:

 - `mobileDevice:`: You can pick a mobile device to emulate.
 Must be one of puppeteer's known devices: https://pptr.dev/api/puppeteer.knowndevices
+- `emulateNetworkConditions`: You can pick one of puppeteer's predefined network conditions: https://pptr.dev/api/puppeteer.predefinednetworkconditions
 - `scrollToBottom`: If true, emulates a user scrolling to the bottom of the page (which loads all content that isn't loaded on initial load).
 If false, the page is not scrolled.
 Default is false.
 - `switchOffJavaScript`: If true, JavaScript is disabled.
 If false, JavaScript is enabled.
 Default is false.
 - `timeout`: Maximum wait time in milliseconds.
 Pass 0 to disable the timeout. https://pptr.dev/api/puppeteer.page.setdefaultnavigationtimeout